orrmany/SDAntplus/README.md

 ## Credits
 - This library is built on top of the [Adafruit Bluefruit52 library](https://github.com/adafruit/Adafruit_nRF52_Arduino/tree/master/libraries/Bluefruit52Lib), which his part of the [nRF52 Arduino Core](https://github.com/adafruit/Adafruit_nRF52_Arduino) of Adafruit Industries.
 - This work was inspired by and proudly stealed code from [@rtgree01's forked Bluefruit52 repo](https://github.com/rtgree01/Adafruit_nRF52_Arduino/tree/add_ant/libraries/Bluefruit52Lib/src)

+## Related works
 - There is a similar purpose library: [antplus-arduino](https://github.com/cujomalainey/antplus-arduino), currently most suitable for external ANT radios, driven by serial interface commands.
 That library aims to be vendor and framework neutral and does not make any assumption about Bluefruit cooperation.
-Depending on use case, that library mgiht be more useful for you.
+Depending on use case, that library might be more useful for you.
+- There is a Teensy library ['antplus'](https://github.com/PaulStoffregen/antplus.git), which seems to lack a maintainer, but it still can be a useful resource, or just inspiration for your coding efforts.

 ## Dependencies and assumptions
 - This library is assumed to be used with a nRF52 Series SoC from Nordic Semiconductor.
 It has been developed and tested using an nRF52840 SoC from Adafruit: [Feather nRF52840 Express](https://www.adafruit.com/product/4062)